oldwatchlover/Rendering-Plant/hiddenline/README.md

 `CULL_BACK` or `CULL_FRONT`, similar to OpenGL allowing the user to select which faces get culled, so it could mean "font-facing" if the scene was specified as such)

+**_draw_** accepts in the input stream these `genericflags()` scene flags:

+    RENDER01 : disable clipping.

+    RENDER03 : render the scene in color before rendering the edges - if you set your material properties correctly this can create a very effective "toon shading" effect.

+There is also the additional command line option `-t` which has the same effect as including `genericflags(RENDER03);` in your input file.

 BUGS:

     - if multiple polygons get clipped, generating the same new clipped point,